Precious stones from the Bohemian Paradise

 In 1920 the first Czech glass school was founded in Železný Brod, thanks to which the town became a center of glass art.

-CRYSTAL VALLEY in 2026 FAST & FURIOUS Exhibition | Filip and Lukáš Houdkovi – design, glass, sports Exhibition schedule at the Glass Museum in Nový Bor for the year 2026 The winner of the Stanislav Libenský Award 2025 is Josefína Váchová for her artwork entitled Full House Award glass trophy from the Secondary School of Applied Arts for Glassmaking, Kamenický Šenov A jewelry collection inspired by pralines POP_UP Opening CRYSTAL VALLEY WEEK 2025 Even Bridget Jones drinks from a glass of KLIMCHI XV.
+From Crystal Valley straight to the Winter Olympics!
+Easter in Crystal Valley 2026 Crystal Valley - The Eighth Wonder of the World A historic success for Kamenický Šenov Crystal podcast The Regional Development Agency has been changing the Liberec Region for the better for 30 years The glass trophies for the Jizerská 50 were created by the master craftsmen at LASVIT.
+Glass bracelets by Hana Šebková as an original gift for female alpine skiers Samples from Jablonec export houses and glass negatives are online CRYSTAL VALLEY in 2026 Exhibition schedule at the Glass Museum in Nový Bor for the year 2026 The winner of the Stanislav Libenský Award 2025 is Josefína Váchová for her artwork entitled Full House Award glass trophy from the Secondary School of Applied Arts for Glassmaking, Kamenický Šenov A jewelry collection inspired by pralines POP_UP Opening CRYSTAL VALLEY WEEK 2025 Even Bridget Jones drinks from a glass of KLIMCHI XV.
 Stanislav Libenský Award 2024 - Tribute to Oldřichu Palatovi We are proud to announce that the CRYSTAL VALLEY WEEK 2024 glass festival has been awarded UNESCO auspices!
-Clothing and bead applications in the North Bohemian Museum in Liberec GLASS ONION: A KNIVES OUT MYSTERY Palme Glass Trail World of Wonders - WOW "Handmade glass" awarded Preciosa Lighting installation at Changi Airport Crystal reliquary of St. Zdislava for the Pope Crystal Train Crystal Trail Pearl Christmas decorations from Poniklá are on the Representative List of the Intangible Cultural Heritage of Humanity UNESCO LASVIT glass headquarters winner of the Dezeen Awards 2020 Glass fountain at the state chateau in Zákupy Mobile app
+Clothing and bead applications in the North Bohemian Museum in Liberec GLASS ONION: A KNIVES OUT MYSTERY Palme Glass Trail World of Wonders - WOW "Handmade glass" awarded Preciosa Lighting installation at Changi Airport Crystal reliquary of St. Zdislava for the Pope Crystal Train

 more